Skip to content

 How you're taught

-A placement year may be taken between year 3 and year 4 of study.
+A sandwich placement is encouraged between year 2 and the final year of study.

 You’ll also be encouraged and supported to gain important and relevant industry experience at appropriate companies, such as welfare organisations or feed manufacturers, throughout the course.
-Our students have previously been placed with companies such as Pfizer, the Animal Health Trust, the Waltham Centre for Pet Nutrition, GLW Feeds, and at commercial farms.
+Our students have previously been placed with organisations such as Alderney Animal Welfare Society, Alderney Wildlife Trust, Butcher’s Pet Care, Pfizer, the Animal Health Trust, the Waltham Centre for Pet Nutrition, GLW Feeds, and at commercial farms.

 Please note that field trip locations may vary and are subject to availability and change.